kaanaksit/odak/README.md

 print('intersection point is {}.
 Surface normal cosines are {}.'.format(normals[0, 0], normals[0, 1]))
 ```

-Here is a simple example of `computer-generated holography` with odak:
+Here is a simple example of `computer-generated holography` with odak, and there is also more [here](https://www.kaanaksit.com/odak/course/computer_generated_holography/):
 ```python
 import odak
 import torch